Tellusant/docs/periodicals/recession-nowcast.md

 image: /assets/social-card-now.png
 ---
 # Nowcast: Probability of a U.S. Recession Nine Months Out
-Building on Ben Bernanke's recession probability model, we innovated a better model using exactly the same the data.
+Building on Ben Bernanke's widely used recession probability model, we innovated a better model using exactly the same the data.
 Bernanke and the Fed uses a P controller, we use a P.I.D controller.
 The improvement is large.

 We have published this nowcast since 2006, until 2025 with Bernanke's specification, and now with Tellusant's better method.
 The method is described below the graph.